 If more than one retainer is taken out at an ASEP, within the same retainer window, then they shall be aggregated from the tagged year for the purposes of determining the Substitutable Capacity, i.e. retainers tagged to year Y+5 shall not be aggregated to Y+4 and retainers tagged to Y+6 shall not be aggregated to Y+4 and Y+5.
 This is illustrated in Diagram 1.

 The retainer will be valid for one year commencing 1st of March of that year, covering all QSEC and Annual Yearly auctions and all PARCAs or IP PARCAs held in this period.
-National Grid will exclude the relevant quantity from the substitution process, but the retainer will not:
+National Gas Transmission will exclude the relevant quantity from the substitution process, but the retainer will not:

 create any rights to the Shipper User to be allocated or to use the capacity.
 The Shipper User must bid for, and be allocated, capacity in accordance with UNC to obtain any rights over capacity;